-8.06 SEXUAL HARASSMENT
+8.06 SEXUAL HARASSMENT & MISCONDUCT

 Eastern Nazarene College is committed to providing a learning environment that is free of all forms of abuse, assault, harassment, and coercive conduct, including sexual misconduct.
 It is the policy of Eastern Nazarene College, in keeping with both its Christian standards, and federal mandates including the Campus Sexual Assault Victims Bill of Rights, Campus Security Act, Title IX Compliance requirements, "Dear Colleague Letter" and the Campus SAVE Act; to thoroughly investigate and respond to all allegations of sexual misconduct effecting our academic community.

-The full policy and additional information is provided at http://enc.edu/app/uploads/2018/01/2018-2019-Handbook.pdf/.
+The full policy and additional information is provided in the Student Handbook, provided at https://enc.edu/student-life/student-development-team/student-resources/.